 The Himalayan rivers are older than the Himalayan peaks.
 The five main rivers of the Himalayas are the Jhelum, Chenab, Ravi, Beas, and Sutlej.

 In Nepal, there are 8 of the world’s 14 highest mountains above 8000 meters, including Mt.
 Everest.

 Other seven are namely Kanchenjunga, Lhotse, Makalu, Cho Oyu, Dhaulagiri, Manaslu, and Annapurna.

 Nepal has 8% of the total species of birds found in the world.

 The highest lake on earth, Tilicho, is in Nepal.
-It rests at 4800 meters.
+It rests at 15,748 feet.
 It’s higher than Lake Waiau on Mauna Kea in Hawaii which is 13,000 feet.

 Nepal has the deepest lake at the highest elevation.
 She Phoksundo is 145 meters deep and rests at 3600 meters.

 The Kali Gandaki is the deepest gorge on earth, dropping 1200 meters.

 Nepal also has the lowest valley on earth, the Arun valley.

 Lumbini in Nepal is the birthplace of Buddha – the apostle of peace.